manas3858/Targeted-Marketing-Strategy/README.md

 * UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
 * CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 * Country: Country name.
 Nominal, the name of the country where each customer resides.

+### Approach
+1. Customer RFM segmentation using first 6 months (Dec’10 – May’11) data using k-means clustering to get R,F and M clusters for each customer
+2. Analyze the customer movement across different RFM clusters in the first and last 6 months and identify the target segment
+3. Recommend products performing market basket analysis maximize sales

+Detailed approach is discussed in the presentation deck and the python files has the code used for this project.